malvika/API-challenge/README.md

-###Analysis
+# Analysis
-#Temperatures on average tend to be higher with latitudes and that closer to the equator
+### 1. Temperatures on average tend to be higher with latitudes that are closer to the equator
-#Humidity on average tends to be higher with latitudes closer the equator and higher in the south
+### 2. Humidity on average tends to be higher with latitudes  that are closer the equator
-#There is no correlation between the cloudiness and the distance
+### 3. There is no correlation between the cloudiness and the distance

 ```python
 # Dependencies